Billionaire investor, Warren Buffett, who famously said in 1990 that he had made a mistake investing in airlines, just invested in airlines.

 What Got Bought

-Whoever pulled the trigger, it has been confirmed that Berkshire Hathaway invested less than $500 million total in Delta Air Lines Inc. (NYSE:DALD) and United Continental Holdings Inc. (NYSE:UALC) stock.
-An additional almost $800 million investment was made in American Airlines Group Inc. (TSX:AALD).
+Whoever pulled the trigger, it has been confirmed that Berkshire Hathaway invested less than $500 million total in Delta Air Lines Inc. (NYSE:DALC) and United Continental Holdings Inc. (NYSE:UALC) stock.
+An additional almost $800 million investment was made in American Airlines Group Inc. (TSX:AALC).

 What Happened Next